Cabinet Secretary for Transport (Scotland)

-The Cabinet Secretary for Transport (Rùnaire a' Chaibineit airson Còmhdhail) is a position in the Scottish Government Cabinet.
+The Cabinet Secretary for Economy, Tourism and Transport (Rùnaire a' Chaibineit airson Còmhdhail) is a position in the Scottish Government Cabinet.
 The Cabinet Secretary has responsibilities for transport and its associated infrastructure in Scotland.
-The incumbent is Fiona Hyslop, who was appointed Minister for Transport in June 2023 and made Cabinet Secretary for Transport in February 2024.
+The incumbent is Stephen Flynn, who was appointed in May 2026.

 The Cabinet Secretary is assisted by the Minister for Agriculture and Connectivity, Jim Fairlie, who also supports the Cabinet Secretary for Rural Affairs, Land Reform and Islands.

 Overview

 Responsibilities

 The responsibilities of the Cabinet Secretary for Transport include: